Jujutsu Kaisen 0: Critical response

 Critics have commented about the manga's narrative.
-Since it was released after the earlier volumes, Anime News Network and The Mary Sue said Yuta is often mentioned in Jujutsu Kaisen, making his introduction in the prequel intriguing.
-Manga News enjoyed the focus on Yuta's tragic romance and their deep bond in the prequel, and hoped he might return in Jujutsu Kaisen.
+Since it was released after the earlier volumes outside of Japan, Anime News Network and The Mary Sue evaluated the story as a prequel, calling the introduction of Yuta, often mentioned in Jujutsu Kaisen, intriguing.
+Manga News enjoyed the focus on Yuta's tragic romance and their deep bond in the story, and hoped he might return in Jujutsu Kaisen.
 The site said the story reached a proper conclusion.
 Boston Bartand Brigade and Otaquest said Yuta is a more appealing character than Yuji Itadori due to their different curses, which Otaquest said makes Yuji simple, like Ichigo Kurosaki from Bleach, in contrast to the more compelling Yuta.
 Bleeding Cool regarded it as a story worth recommending for Valentine's Day.
 Comic Book Resources enjoyed the handling of Yuta's curse and his relationship with the antagonistic Geto.

 The Mary Sue saw parallels between Yuji and Yuta, both of whom deal with a curse they are trying to get rid of, although Yuta's growth makes him appealing because he stops wanting to die and appreciates his life.
 According to the reviewer, Yuta's cursing of Rika rather than the reverse felt like a strong twist.
-The supporting characters Maki, Panda and Inumaki were praised for developing alongside Yuta; Real Sound particularly praised the bond the Jujutsu sorcerers have in general; in one volume, it is shown Maki trains Yuta and befriends in the process, which gives further depth to the main manga.
+The supporting characters Maki, Panda and Inumaki were praised for developing alongside Yuta; Real Sound particularly praised the bond the Jujutsu Sorcerers have in general; in one volume, it is shown Maki trains Yuta and befriends in the process, which gives further depth to the main manga.
 Otaquest lamented the demoted roles of the supporting characters in the finale when they are defeated by Geto but noted the manga helps readers to further understand them.
 Despite Gojo being identical to his regular persona, critics found the pilot helps to further explore his past as a result of his tragic relationship with Geto, which reveals a major twist in the main series.
 Geto's link with Yuta through the late Sugawara no Michizane made Real Sound wonder if Akutami had planned to develop such character in the main series because it helps explain why the protagonist and his mentor are so powerful.